Keep up with the news with DrillOrDrop’s March 2018 digest of headlines about fracking, shale and onshore oil and gas updated daily.

 “Shires of England rise up” as oil company UKOG seeks High Court injunction against protests.
 DrillOrDrop report

 Exclusive: Secret Government report questions future of fracking.
 The Yorkshire Post reports that the Government has refused to publish a confidential Cabinet Office report about fracking on the grounds that doing so could “call into question the industry’s viability”.
 MP Sir Kevin Barron asked for the release of the Implementation Unit Report on Shale Gas (2016) in a freedom of information act request.
 A five-page response from the Cabinet Office refused the request.
 A reference to the report in a previous FOI response reduced the number of predicted wells.
-Unearthed, Basildon Standard
+Unearthed, Basildon Standard, The Canary (21/3/2018)

 The Yorkshire Post says: Region deserves the truth on fracking’s future.
 In an opinion piece, the Yorkshire Post says: ”